architecture-first/boa-showcase/docs/programming/Overview.md

 ![](images/Vision/boa-general-documentation-Vision-Backward-Compatibility.drawio.png)

 The key to backward compatibility is to fashion the code to handle features for a period of time.
-In the diagram above, there are two version of the merchant as well as 2 versions of the Customer.
+In the diagram above, there are two version of the Merchant as well as 2 versions of the Customer.
 We want to welcome this instead of constantly fighting this situation with the standard versioning techniques.

 The Merchant 1.0.2 has some new feature, and it also involved a database change.